Effective Date: Dec 14, 2020

-Below we describe how you can manage first-party and third-party cookies on our Services:
+You can manage first-party and third-party cookies on our Services though your browser settings:

 You can enable, disable or delete cookies via your browser settings.
 To do this, follow the instructions provided by your browser, usually located within the "Help", "Tools" or "Edit" settings of your browser.
 Please be aware that if you set disable cookies on your browser, you may not be able to access secure areas of the Services and parts of the Services may also not work properly (e.g., referral links, preferences, etc.).

 Many browser manufacturers provide helpful information about cookie management, including, but not limited to: